-The egg yolk gives it a very moist almost gel-like consistency with a toasted coconut topping.
-It contains coconut, so it can’t be bad.
+The egg yolk gives it a moist, almost gel-like consistency with a toasted coconut topping.

 To prepare the pans